luispedro/metarabbit/draft-links.rst

     identify the winners based on sound recordings or recordings with both video and sound.

+The single biggest result of experimental psychology is **we don't know what we are doing**.

 3. `Sequencing mummies <http://link.springer.com/article/10.1007%2Fs13353-013-0145-1>`__

     We applied, for the first time, next-generation sequencing (NGS) technology